-Sidra Medical and Research Center (Sidra) acknowledged International Women’s Day 2017 with a ground breaking event featuring a series of inspiring talks, international speakers and a networking lunch hosted in honour of the women working at Sidra.
+Sidra Medicine acknowledged International Women’s Day 2017 with a ground breaking event featuring a series of inspiring talks, international speakers and a networking lunch hosted in honor of the women working at Sidra Medicine.

 The half day event, held at the Qatar National Convention Center included: